On this page

 - suggestions for more sources about your topic

 With a basic understanding of the subject, you will be prepared to begin your research!
-Check out these open-access online reference sources or visit our guide to online reference sources:
+Check out these open-access online reference sources:

 Use dictionaries to better understand words and concepts.
 Language dictionaries provide word definitions or translate between languages.
 Make sure that you use reputable sources!
 Check out these freely available online dictionaries from trusted publishers: